 Hiran and I had arrived with his sister and fellow director Shiromal, a passive but keen supporter of the Jetwing Vil Uyana project.
 Her enthusiasm was being tested in the wintery chill and a flicker of uncertainty crossed her face as she surveyed the wetland misted over in winter's bleakness.
 Being an astute business woman, she knew the need to take risks and support a bold initiative being championed by her brother and the team at Jetwing to attempt something not done before by a tourism project.
 The plan was to create a man-made wetland upon which to site a small luxury hotel; an idea imported into a tropical context inspired by the work of European conservationists.

 Her father the late Herbert Cooray also shared an unsaid sense of disquiet with our ideas.
-Herbert, the man who built Sri Lanka's leading luxury hotel chain had inherited his father's construction company and knew more than any hotelier about the complexities of construction.
+Herbert, the man who built Sri Lanka's leading luxury hotel chain had followed his father’s footsteps and gone into construction.
+He had started his own construction company and knew more than any hotelier about the complexities of construction.
 'Do you have any idea of how much this is going to cost and how much earthwork is involved?'
 He challenged me over lunch at the staff dining room at Jetwing House.
 I did, having done an undergraduate degree in civil engineering.
 Subsequently having worked in banking, I was under no illusion that the cost and complexity were not to be underestimated.
 If the late Herbert Cooray had his doubts he knew to keep them to himself.
 He had installed his son Hiran, a young 25 year old, as Managing Director and knew that there are times it was best not to second guess and to let Hiran chart his own destiny.
 With an anxious look at her watch and murmuring she had got the picture, Shiromal fled to central London for somewhere warmer and more chic, leaving Hiran and me explore the London Wetland.

 My connection to the London Wetland goes back to when it was a series of aesthetically challenged concrete reservoirs with short cropped grassy embankments managed by Thames Water.
 I lived in West Kensington and would take a tube to Hammersmith and go birding there in the winter to look for winter migrants such as the Goosander, a strange duck with a hook-tipped bill.
 'You won't be able to come here before long' said the burly man examining the Thames Water birdwatching permit I had presented.
 'Them are taking the site'.
 Who are 'them?'.
 I gathered that the Wildfowl and Wetland Trust (WWT) were taking over the site and converting it into a wetland reserve.
 'Are you done yet?'
 I would phone and ask them periodically thinking it would not take long to send in a few bulldozers, excavate some lakes and build some birdwatching hides.
 They must have been impressed with my interest as they invited me for a media preview before it was officially opened by HRH Prince Charles.
 I emailed a few friends in Sri Lanka that it would be a great idea to convert the then disused race course in Colombo into a wetland reserve.